Alicia Britt Chole

 A Brief Bio

 Alicia Britt Chole’s atheistic existence was dramatically interrupted by Jesus weeks before she began her university studies.
 Of that experience Alicia states, “I would have had to commit emotional and intellectual suicide to deny God’s reality.”
-Today, Alicia speaks on the fusion of authentic faith and unexplainable pain to leaders, pastors, professionals, college students, and churches.
+Today, Alicia speaks to leaders, pastors, professionals, college students, conferences, and churches.
 All who have heard her agree: Alicia is an unusually disarming combination of realism and hope, intellect and grace, humor and art.

-Alicia and Barry have been married for 25 years.
-Together they laugh a lot parenting their three amazing children (all Choles through the miracle of adoption), four somewhat less than amazing dogs, one truly strange cat, and eight confused chickens off of a dirt road in a country home devoted to writing and refection.
+Alicia and Barry have been married for 28 years.
+Together they laugh a lot parenting their three amazing children, three somewhat less than amazing cats, two rescued (and thoroughly country) dogs, and one rather confused guinea pig.

 Alicia holds a B.A. in Plan II pre-law (1983) and an M.A. in Education (1994) from the University of Texas-Austin and a DMin in Leadership and Spiritual Formation from George Fox Evangelical Seminary (2015).